markop404/erratum/README.md

 # typo-marko

 This is a fork of the [Typo](https://github.com/tomfran/typo) ([Hugo](https://gohugo.io)) theme, optimized for the needs of my personal website on [markopejic.com](https://markopejic.com).
-However, it does aim to be compatible with upstream (for the most part).
-Changes from the original theme are listed below.
+However, it does aim to be compatible with the upstream theme (for the most part).
+Changes from upstream are listed below.
 If you end up liking them, feel free to use this theme for your own website.

 ## Changes
 More changes will drop as I keep updating my website.